How do auditors respond to competition? Evidence from the bidding process

 70 Pages Posted: 23 Feb 2018 Last revised: 28 Dec 2021

-Prior research provides mixed evidence on whether sufficient audit market competition exists and whether competition impairs or improves audit quality.
-A major impediment of the prior literature has been the inability of researchers to observe the competitive bidding process.
-In this study, we apply a machine learning algorithm to non-incumbent (i.e., competitor) auditor views of public company SEC filings to measure competitive bidding and investigate its association with audit quality, audit pricing, and audit market concentration.
+Prior research provides mixed evidence about whether sufficient audit market competition exists and whether competition impairs or improves audit quality.
+A major impediment of this stream of research is the unobservable nature of the bidding process by which auditors compete for clients.
+In this study, we apply a machine learning algorithm to non-incumbent (i.e., competitor) auditor views of public companies’ SEC filings to measure competitive bidding and investigate its association with audit quality, audit pricing, and audit market concentration.
 We first validate that our measure of bidding captures competition by documenting that competitor auditors’ views of companies’ SEC filings significantly increase during the three months prior to an auditor change announcement.
 Then, inconsistent with concerns that competitive pressure causes auditors to placate managers, we find that competitive bidding is associated with an improvement in audit quality by incumbent auditors, as measured by the likelihood to subsequently restate the financial statements.
 We also find that competitive bidding constrains incumbent auditors’ ability to increase audit fees.
-Finally, consistent with concerns that market concentration impedes competition, we document that less bidding occurs in industry-concentrated markets and when incumbent auditors are either industry market share leaders or have a longer tenure with the client.
+Finally, consistent with concerns that market concentration impedes competition, we find that less bidding occurs in industry-concentrated markets.
 However, contrary to conclusions in the prior literature, we find no evidence that local market concentration is associated with competitive bidding.
 We also find that bidding is associated with higher quality auditing but does not constrain audit fees.

 Keywords: auditor competition, audit market concentration, audit quality, audit fees